Codium-ai/codiumate-docs/docs/chat/commands/explain.md

 ##How to Use
 Follow these steps to leverage the `/explain` command effectively:

-1. **Select File Mode**: The `/explain` command is exclusively available in File Mode, focusing on providing detailed explanations for specific code segments within a single file.
+1. **Select Current File Focus**: The `/explain` command is exclusively available in Current File Focus, focusing on providing detailed explanations for specific code segments within a single file.

-2. **Select Your Focus**: Identify the piece of code you need elucidation on.
+2. **Select Your Secondary Focus**: Identify the piece of code you need elucidation on.
 This selection ensures that Codiumate tailors the explanation to the relevant code segment, offering precise and actionable insights.

 3. **Initiate the Command**: Type `/explain` into the chat interface after selecting your code.
 Codiumate will then process the selected segment and generate a structured explanation.